krisgesling/automated-test-runner/README.md

 $ chmod u+x run_tests.sh
 ```

+### Intents to test
+Intent tests are defined in `create-tests-from-regex.py`
+Input strings are simple regular expressions.
+Tests must use valid syntax for the [Mycroft Integration Test Runner](https://mycroft.ai/documentation/skills/automatic-testing/)

 ## Usage
 `./run_tests.sh` takes two positional arguments.
 The number of tests and a string to include in the output file name.